mattermost/mattermost-plugin-ai/README.md

 - v9.3.3+
 - v8.1.11+ ([ESR](https://docs.mattermost.com/deploy/mattermost-changelog.html))

+See the [Mattermost Product Documentation](https://docs.mattermost.com/configure/enable-ai-copilot.html) for details on installing, configuring, enabling, and using this Mattermost integration.

-These installation instructions assume you already have [Mattermost Server](https://mattermost.com/download/) installed and configured with [PostgreSQL](https://www.postgresql.org/):
+**Note**: Installation instructions assume you already have [Mattermost Server](https://mattermost.com/download/) installed and configured with [PostgreSQL](https://www.postgresql.org/).

-1. Download the [latest release](https://github.com/mattermost/mattermost-plugin-ai/releases) of the Mattermost AI Copilot Plugin
-2. Log in to Mattermost as an administrator
-3. Upload the `*.tar.gz` to your server via **System Console** ➡️ **Plugin Management**.
-See [this documentation](https://developers.mattermost.com/integrate/plugins/using-and-managing-plugins/#custom-plugins) for help.
-4. Enable the Mattermost AI Copilot Plugin via **System Console** ➡️ **Mattermost AI Copilot Plugin**.
-5. Follow the [configuration guide](./docs/configuration-guide.md) to set up the Mattermost AI Copilot Plugin

-## Usage

-After following the [configuration guide](./docs/configuration-guide.md) to connect your LLM to Mattermost, there many ways to integrate AI into your collaboration workflows.
-To help you get started, check out the examples in the [Usage](./docs/usage.md) documentation. 🚀

 ## Contributing

 Interested in contributing to our open source project?
 Start by reviewing the [contributor guidelines](./.github/CONTRIBUTING.md) for this repository.
+See the [Developer Setup Guide](docs/developer-setup-guide.md) for details on setting up a Mattermost instance for development.

 ## License